Yandex Cloud

 Run the queryRun the query

-1. In the query editor in the Query interface, click New streaming query.
+1. In the query editor within the Query interface, click New streaming query.

 2. Enter the query text in the text field: